 Multiple cross-site scripting (XSS) vulnerabilities in Open Ticket Request System (OTRS) 2.4.x before 2.4.10 and 3.x before 3.0.7 allow remote attackers to inject arbitrary web script or HTML via unspecified vectors.

-Cross-site scripting (XSS) vulnerability in the Petition Node module 6.x-1.x before 6.x-1.5 for Drupal allows remote authenticated users to inject arbitrary web script or HTML via unspecified vectors related to signing a petition.
+Cross-site scripting (XSS) vulnerability in b2evolution 6.7.5 and earlier allows remote authenticated users to inject arbitrary web script or HTML via the site name.

-A persistent cross-site scripting (XSS) vulnerability in RADIUS configuration menu of Juniper ATP may allow authenticated user to inject arbitrary script and steal sensitive data and credentials from a web administration session, possibly tricking a follow-on administrative user to perform administrative actions on the device.
+A persistent cross-site scripting (XSS) vulnerability in the Golden VM menu of Juniper ATP may allow authenticated user to inject arbitrary script and steal sensitive data and credentials from a web administration session, possibly tricking a follow-on administrative user to perform administrative actions on the device.
 This issue affects Juniper ATP 5.0 versions prior to 5.0.3.